 Most people will probably be able to resist their urge to put Skelcher’s hyperbolic suggestion to the test, but that’s not to say fans of Vaseline glass are completely out of the woods just yet.
 It comes back to that trick, that fluorescing, that black-light glow people like Dave Peterson, Barrie Skelcher, and John Boyd enjoy so much.
 Black lights, by definition, emit nothing but ultraviolet rays, which are known to cause skin cancer (that’s why we put on sunscreen when we go outside, although now that’s supposed to be bad for us, too).
 Depending on its wavelength (the shorter ones are the worst), UV light can also damage the retina and cornea of the eye, which means the only truly dangerous thing about Vaseline glass is making it perform its trick.
 For his part, Dave Peterson plays it safe by making sure the black lights he uses emit the relatively safer, long UVA waves rather than the more harmful shorter waves that characterize UVBs or UVCs.
 “I’m more concerned about what black light I use than how much uranium I have in my house,” he says.

-(For more information about Vaseline glass, check out Vaseline Glass Collectors, Inc., or Barrie Skelcher’s site.
-Peterson’s books, including Vaseline Glass: Canary to Contemporary, are available via amazon and other online sellers; Skelcher’s are available via Schiffer Books.
-To purchase new Vaseline glass, visit Boyd’s Crystal Art Glass or Mosser Glass.)
+(For more information about Vaseline glass, check out Vaseline Glass Collectors, Inc. Peterson’s books, including Vaseline Glass: Canary to Contemporary, are available via amazon and other online sellers; Skelcher’s are available via Schiffer Books.
+To purchase new Vaseline glass, visit Boyd’s Crystal Art Glass or Mosser Glass.
+If you buy something through a link in this article, Collectors Weekly may get a share of the sale.
+Learn more.)